The Benefits of a Cyber Education for Your Child

 From other students to the teachers who work closely with them, your child will meet new people, make new friends, and develop vital social skills through a variety of academic and extracurricular experiences.

 Talk to the school’s administration, admissions staff, or educational staff about the extracurricular activities they offer.
-Agora Cyber Charter School has extra-curricular opportunities with 40+ clubs for grades Kindergarten through 12.
+Most cyber charter schools have extra-curricular opportunities with 40+ clubs for grades Kindergarten through 12.
 These types of activities (either online or in-person) can help your child develop new skills, pursue existing interests, and build a supportive social circle.

 The Independent Experience